 There are no longer any restrictions on overnight stays in hotels and holiday flats and on campsites.

 The indoor and outdoor areas of Munich's gastronomy and beer gardens are once again open to all guests, even without vaccination and proof of testing.
 The same applies to visiting bars, clubs and discos.

-Tip: Fancy summer, sun and ease?
-Here are twelve ideas for the summer.
+Tip: Fancy a Christmas market and winter fun?
+Here are ten ideas for the winter.

 All cultural and recreational facilities can be visited again without proof of vaccination, convalescent status or Coronatest.

 Folk festivals are allowed to take place again from 19 March.

 In public transport, all persons will again be transported regardless of their vaccination status.
 The obligation to wear a mask also does not apply.

 Tip: Fancy some art?
 Here you will find the exhibition overview for 2022/23